-The enclosed information serves as an official summary of material modification (SMM) for all Chevron medical plans including the Medical PPO Plan, High Deductible Health Plan, High Deductible Health Plan Basic, all Medical HMO Plans, and the Global Choice Plan (U.S.-Payroll Expatriate).
+The enclosed information serves as an official summary of material modification (SMM) for all Chevron medical plans including the Medical PPO Plan, High Deductible Health Plan, High Deductible Health Plan, and the Global Choice Plan (U.S.-Payroll Expatriate).
 Please keep this information with your other plan documents for future reference.
-You can access the summary plan descriptions for your benefits at hr2.chevron.com / hr2.chevron.com/retiree or by calling the HR Service Center at 1-888-825-5247.
+You can access the summary plan descriptions for your benefits at hr2.chevron.com/hr2.chevron.com/retiree or by calling the HR Service Center at 1-888-825-5247.